o1Lars/Telco-Customer-Churn-ML-Project/readme.md

-## Telco Churn – Complete ML Solution
+## Telco Churn – Complete ML Solution by Lars Mogensen

 ### Overview

 This project implements a comprehensive machine-learning pipeline to predict customer churn for a telecom company.
-It covers the entire workflow, from preparing data and training models to serving predictions via an API and web interface on AWS.
+It covers the entire workflow, from data preparation and model training to serving predictions via an API and web interface.
+The application is containerized for easy deployment on any server or cloud environment.

 ### Why it matters